Jack Crabtree (artist): Career

-After leaving the Royal Academy, Crabtree lived and worked for a number of years in Rochdale and Salford and then at Newport in South Wales, before taking up an appointment at the University of Ulster in Belfast.
-He retired to North Wales in 1994.
+After leaving the Royal Academy, Crabtree lived and worked for a number of years in Rochdale and Salford and then at Newport in South Wales, before taking up an appointment in 1984 as Professor and Head of Fine Arts at the University of Ulster in Belfast.

-He was elected a member of the 56 Group Wales (1971–75).
+Crabtree was elected a member of the 56 Group Wales (1971–75).

+By the late 1990s he had been the subject of more than 50 solo shows, including at the Howard Roberts Gallery in Cardiff, the Trafford Gallery in Mayfair and the Kerlin Gallery in Dublin.
+Later shows included those in 2024 at Y Tabernacl, Machynlleth and at the Ruthin Craft Centre.

+In 1994 he retired to Nantlle, in North Wales, with the loft of his house converted into a studio.
+He continued to work, despite gradually losing his sight.

-To date Crabtree has had over 70 solo exhibitions.
+Over the course of his career he had featured in over 70 solo exhibitions.
 His work can be found in many public collections.

 Style

+Crabtree was known as a Social Realist, and he was commissioned by National Coal Board to illustrate the working lives of South Wales miners in south Wales.
+Other commissions came from BP, Rochdale Education Authority and a mural for the Diocese of Monmouth.
+His 1990 show at the Kerlin Gallery, Dublin, included several dozen studies of the Irish writer Francis Stuart, his tribute to the painter Francis Bacon, whose work he held in high regard.

-Crabtree's style was described in 1978 by Margaret Richards of Tribune:
+Crabtree's style was described in 1978 by Margaret Richards of Tribune magazine:

 "Crabtree is a social realist who works in a natural style that is neither didactic nor over-emphatic.
 Sometimes his imagery is exhilarating, full of energetic figures, and sometimes sad and sensitive, showing old or weary men struggling to keep going.
 His vision is affectionate rather than romantic.
 He sees wild hillsides as a beautiful setting for one of the grimmest jobs facing any man.
 In his paintings, that beauty and that grimness are parts of an inter-locking reality that has stimulated his creative imagination; while in his graphics the spare outlines and meticulous observation of human nature has been likened to George Grosz's.
 The comparison is misleading, for Crabtree's sense of humour rarely turns into satire."